-Drugs are available which enhance the ability of some one with dementia to better complete the interaction between the neurons that are being damaged by their specific dementia disease.
+There are currently drugs available which enhance the ability of some one with dementia to better complete the interaction between the neurons that are being damaged by their specific dementia disease.

-Many of these drugs may improve an individual’s quality of life, ease the burden on caregivers, or possibly delay admission to a nursing home for a short period of time.
+These drugs may improve an individual’s quality of life, and somewhat ease the burden on caregivers, and also possibly delay admission to a nursing home for a short period of time.

 However for those who have dementia when the cure does finally come, the one problem will be that these cures will not return the functions one once had.